lindaJaber/Portfolio_Urban_Informatics/README.md

 Framework for these projects is set by Professor Federica Bianco

-Solutions are done by me
+Code is written by me